sonar-solutions/sq-issues-snooze/README.md

-# SonarQube Issue Snooze Script
+# SonarQube Server Issue Snooze Script

-This is an example script designed to be run as a cron job on a server with access to a SonarQube instance.
-It automates the process of reopening accepted SonarQube issues that have been snoozed using tags.
+This is an example script designed to be run as a cron job on a server with access to a SonarQube Server instance.
+It automates the process of reopening accepted SonarQube Server issues that have been snoozed using tags.

 ## Purpose